ringomag/customerServiceProject/README.md

 I created two tests - one for testing if the object is created (Customer), and the second for testing post request for customer/suport.
 You can run tests by typing in terminal ("./manage.py test").

+In project folder, you can find image file of used model ('customerproject model.png')